 Only a few short blocks away was our first stop: Orleans Square.
 It was laid out in 1815 and commemorates General Andrew Jackson’s victory in the Battle of New Orleans that year.
 The fountain in the center of the square honors early German immigrants to Savannah.

 Nearby is the First Baptist Church, the oldest church building in Savannah, which welcomed troops from both sides of the conflict during and after the Civil War.

-From Chippewa Square we walked down Bull Street past Juliette Gordon Low’s birthplace.
+From Chippewa Square, we walked down Bull Street past Juliette Gordon Low’s birthplace.
 The house was one of the first house museums in Savannah.
-We didn’t stop in but having been there before I can say that if you’re interested in historic homes, it is well worth your time.
+We didn’t stop in, but having been there before we can say that if you’re interested in historic homes, it is well worth your time.